dmandalidis/docker-client/README.md

 ### Jersey

-For using Jersey, you will have to pull the following dependencies:
+For using Jersey, you will have to pull the following dependencies (versions are indicative):

 ```xml
 <dependency>